What is a Birth Center?

 Birth centers are an integrated part of the health care system and are guided by principles of prevention, sensitivity, safety, appropriate medical intervention and cost-effectiveness.
 While the practice of midwifery and the support of physiologic birth and newborn transition may occur in other settings, this is the exclusive model of care in a birth center.

-The birth center respects and facilitates a woman’s right to make informed choices about her health care and her baby’s health care based on her values and beliefs.
-The woman’s family, as she defines it, is welcome to participate in the pregnancy, birth, and the postpartum period.
+The birth center respects and facilitates a birthing person's right to make informed choices about their health care and their baby’s health care based on their values and beliefs.
+The person's family, as they define it, is welcome to participate in the pregnancy, birth, and the postpartum period.

 The birth center can be described with 5 Ps: